 Collateral protagonist

-The Catalan Olympic medalist who defended the police on 1-O and 155
+The Catalan Olympic medalist who defended the police on October 1st and Article 155

-The athlete with the most medals in the State is also a National Police agent
+The athlete with the most medals from the State is also a National Police agent

 09/05/2026

-BarcelonaThe canoeist Saúl Craviotto (Alpicat, 1984) gave the opening speech for Lleida's May Festivities on Friday behind closed doors due to the rejection of his choice by a part of civil society.
-Basically because Craviotto, the Spanish athlete with the most Olympic medals – with six –, was already a National Police agent before becoming a sports icon and positioned himself against the referendum and in favor of the application of Article 155, endorsing the police repression of October 1st.
-With this background, about twenty parties and entities unsuccessfully requested that a substitute be found, but the mayor Fèlix Larrosa retorted that he was "an example of values".
+BarcelonaThe canoeist Saúl Craviotto (Alpicat, 1984) gave the opening speech for the Lleida May Fiestas on Friday behind closed doors due to the rejection of his choice by a part of civil society.
+Basically because Craviotto, the Spanish athlete with the most Olympic medals –six–, was already a National Police agent before becoming a sports icon and he positioned himself against the referendum and in favor of the application of Article 155, endorsing the police repression of 1-O. With this curriculum, about twenty parties and entities unsuccessfully demanded that a substitute be sought, but Mayor Fèlix Larrosa replied that he was "an example of values".

-The promoters of the protest highlighted the brutality of the security forces during October 1st to oppose his election, even though he has been stationed in Gijón since 2016 and did not participate in the charges on the day of the vote.
-Be that as it may, the canoeist stood by his professional colleagues when he broke his silence just after the unilateral declaration of independence (DUI).
-"I believe the time has come to speak out.
-I couldn't stay silent any longer," he wrote in a now-deleted thread on X, where he justified not having spoken before due to his dual role as a police officer and a native of Lleida.
-"I have the complete package", the decorated athlete ironically stated, who was on the verge of quitting competition before winning his first gold at the Beijing Games in 2008.
+The promoters of the protest highlighted the brutality of the security forces during 1-O to oppose his choice, even though he has been stationed in Gijón since 2016 and did not participate in the charges on the day of the vote.
+Be that as it may, the canoeist closed ranks with his colleagues when he broke his silence just after the unilateral declaration of independence (DUI).
+"I think the time has come to speak out.
+I couldn't stay silent any longer," he wrote in a now-deleted thread on X where he justified not having spoken before due to his dual role as a police officer and a native of Lleida.
+"I have the full package", ironized the decorated athlete, who was on the verge of quitting competition before winning his first gold medal at the Beijing Games in 2008.

 Cargando